dan-r/HomeAssistant-Ohme/README.md

 * Switches (Charge state) - These are only functional when a car is connected
     * Max Charge - Forces the connected car to charge regardless of set schedule
     * Pause Charge - Pauses an ongoing charge
+* Buttons
+    * Approve Charge - Approves a charge when 'Pending Approval' is on

 ## Installation